KabuCreative/cv-benchtops/benchtops.md

 <p>Laminate is by far our most popular material as it is stain-resistant, waterproof, easy to maintain and very affordable.
 Today's laminate comes in an almost limitless range of colours, patterns and finishes; popular options include high-gloss, solid-colour and timber/stone finish.</p>

-<p>We work with Australia's leading laminate brands including Wilson Art, Lamanex and Formica to deliver high-quality laminate benchtops, everytime.</p>
+<p>We work with Australia's leading laminate brands including Wilson Art, Lamanex and Formica to deliver high-quality laminate benchtops, every time.</p>

 <div class="row brand">
   <div class="col-1-3">